teochenglim/k8s-chaos/readme.md

+### Intro

-### Inspired by https://kubernetes.io/blog/2020/01/22/kubeinvaders-gamified-chaos-engineering-tool-for-kubernetes/ but don't like the shell script is using oc
+* Inspired by https://kubernetes.io/blog/2020/01/22/kubeinvaders-gamified-chaos-engineering-tool-for-kubernetes/ but don't like the shell script is using oc.
+So I write one using kubectl

+* The original script calling multiple time "oc", used proper shell scripts to store the array.

+* line 21 is commented to prevent "accident"

 ### To run